 The Zeiss Victory SF 8×42 and 10×42 binoculars appear longer than the Swarovski’s ELs.
 Looking at the comparison table above the Zeiss Victory models are a whopping 30mm longer than the Swarovski EL models.

-However, even though Zeiss Victory look and appear longer, they are surprisingly lighter than the Swarovski ELs.
+However, even though Zeiss Victory looks and appear longer, they are surprisingly lighter than the Swarovski ELs.
 Both the Zeiss Victory SF 8×42 binoculars and the Zeiss Victory SF 10×42 binoculars weigh the same at 780g.
 This makes them lighter than many of their competitors including the Swarovski EL binoculars.

 With both the Swarovski EL 8×42 and 10×42 binoculars weighing 835g and 840g respectively, It is obvious that the Swarovski EL binoculars are about 100g heavier than the Zeiss Victory SF binoculars.